qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/interpolation.rst

   Point vector layer to use for the heatmap

 ``Radius (layer units)`` [number]
-  Heatmap search radius (or kernel bandwidth) in meters or map units.
+  Heatmap search radius (or kernel bandwidth) in map units.
 The radius specifies the distance around a point at which the influence of the point will be felt.
   Larger values result in greater smoothing, but smaller values may show finer